Roadside Pollinator Program

 7. The grass needs to be mowed!

-Connie almost 2 years ago
+Connie over 2 years ago

 Good idea, but site selection was awful.
 Sites chosen are in spots that create dangerous views for motorists.
 The median selection is also not very condusive to pollinators as cars whoosh past at 50 mph.
 Hard for insects to fly in that.